biblius/hextacy/README.md

     }
     ```

-     Notice how we didn't tie any implementation to the repository, it can take in anything as long as it implements the `RepositoryContract` from the `contract` module.
+     Notice how we didn't tie any implementation to the repository, it can take in anything as long as it implements `UserRepository`.
 This allows for easy mocking of the function and seperation of the business logic of the service from the implementation details of our repository adapters.
 In this service's implementation of the `get_paginated` function we just call our repository to get a list of users and return them in the `UserResponse` from our `data` module.
 Here the `to_response()` call converts the struct to an HTTP response with a 200 OK status code, no cookies and no additional headers.

   - **handler.rs**

     Here we define our request handlers.
 These are the entry points for the domain of each endpoint.

     ```rust
-    use super::{contract::ServiceContract, data::GetUsersPaginated};
+    use super::{contract::ServiceContract, data::GetUsersPaginatedPayload};

     pub(super) async fn get_paginated<S: ServiceContract>(
-      data: web::Query<GetUsersPaginated>,
+      data: web::Query<GetUsersPaginatedPayload>,
       service: web::Data<S>,
     ) -> Result<impl Responder, Error> {
       data.0.validate().map_err(Error::new)?;